Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Applications to Boundary Integral Equations on Parametric Boundaries

 is $(\boldsymbol{b},p,\varepsilon)$-holomorphic and continuous. \end{theorem} \begin{proof} We first construct a complex extension of $\hat{\OV}^{(\kappa)}_\y$ and then show that this extension satisfies all assumptions of \cref{thm:holomorphy_sing_kernel}.
-To this end, we note that the single layer operator admits the representation \cref{eq:parametric_BIO} with
+The single layer operator admits the representation \cref{eq:parametric_BIO} with

 Thus, setting $\norm{\bz}_\IC \coloneqq \sqrt{\bz \cdot \bz}$ with $\sqrt{\cdot}$ signifiying the principal branch of the square root yields a complex extension